 The Eaton Centre is Toronto's most famous shopping arcade, with more than 200 chain stores.
-Think: Banana Republic, Pottery Barn, Abercrombie & Fitch, and the Gap, plus two department stores, the Bay and Sears, at either end of the block-long mall.
-The Bay has been generating news in fashion circles with its reinvention from conservative to cutting-edge.
-Celebrity fashion editors and designers have come to visit and endorse the collections of frocks and more.
+Think: Banana Republic, Pottery Barn, Abercrombie & Fitch, and the Gap, plus two department stores, Saks Fifth Avenue and Nordstrom, at either end of the block-long mall.
 But the case remains: The Eaton Centre is convenient yet generally boring.
 Be adventurous and check out local neighborhood shops to score deals on unique clothing, housewares, and antiques.

 The Shopping Scene

 While there are enough buys offered by the numerous international retailers in Toronto to pack a U-Haul with, don't forget the local talent.
 If your passion is fashion, there are great Canadian labels such as Anne Hung, Mercy, Lida Baday, Lydia K, Ross Mayerand, and Comrags, for starters.

 Toronto also has a bustling arts-and-crafts community, with many galleries, custom jewelers, and artisans.
 Some of the best are design-related, such as the eclectic collection at Swipe and Canadiana-with-cheek at MADE.
 If you're an art-lover, note that artwork brought into the United States is duty-free.

 Stores usually open around 10am from Monday to Saturday.
 Closing hours change depending on the day.
 From Monday to Wednesday, most stores close at 6pm; on Thursday and Friday, hours can run to 8 or 9pm; on Saturday, closing is usually at 6pm.
 Most stores are open on Sunday, though the hours may be restricted—11am or noon to 5pm is standard.